German businessman named as owner of jet that crashed in Baltic | Business

 German businessman named as owner of jet that crashed in Baltic

+A private jet that crashed into the Baltic Sea off Latvia after flying half way across Europe from Spain without responding to controllers' calls belonged to German businessman Karl-Peter Griesemann, his company, Quick Air, said on Monday.
 The jet, an Austria-registered Cessna 551, left Jerez in southern Spain on Sunday afternoon, turning at Paris and Cologne before flying straight out to the Baltic Sea, where it spiralled into the water east of Gotland, flight tracking data showed.
-"I can confirm that it was the private jet of our owner, Georg Griesemann," said a spokesperson for Quick Air, an air charter company based in Cologne.

 - Country: